->REPEAT: Stop and READ THE MANUAL for this tool if you have not done so already.
+REPEAT: Stop and READ THE MANUAL for this tool if you have not done so already.

-DELTA DELTA The table boards and fence board are made from MDF, and are meant to be sacrificial like the spoil board on a CNC router.
+Rip cuts, or any cut where you move your workpiece into the saw blade, are NOT ALLOWED on the MakerSpace radial arm saw.
+The table boards and fence board are made from MDF and are meant to be sacrificial like the spoil board on a CNC router.
 Cuts through your workpiece will and should scar the MDF table boards, but do not set the blade to cut excessively deeply into the table.
 When the table board and/or fence are scarred enough to present a safety concern, they should be replaced with the assistance of a Ninja.